Volunteer Emotional Support Helplines

-Volunteer Emotional Support Helplines (VESH) is a planned combined international network of telephone counseling services being formed by the three largest international services (Befrienders/Samaritans, IFOTES & Lifeline).
-In their roles of emotional support service networks, they have agreed to develop a more effective and robust international interface.
+Volunteer Emotional Support Helplines (VESH) is an international network of telephone counseling services.
+It was formed by the three largest international services for emotional support – Befrienders/Samaritans, IFOTES & Lifeline – to develop a more effective and robust international interface.

 VESH represents 1200 member centres in 61 countries.
 Their goal is to ensure maximum access to effective services for people in distress.
 They agreed to: